Border Patrol agent charged with capital murder in Texas

 With Pena's help, authorities were able to track Ortiz to a hotel parking garage where he was arrested.

 According to court documents, Ortiz confessed to investigators that he had killed four people.
+All of the women killed had been shot, but one them died of blunt force trauma, Alaniz said Wednesday.

+"The evidence that was presented to the grand jury this morning showed that he killed these four innocent individuals in a cold, callous and calculating way," Alaniz said.